 - The DSL will have overall responsibility for liaising with outside agencies, including the police and the Home Office, in the unlikely event that a refugee family are regarded as open to radicalisation.

 If or when the DSL steps down from their role within HFRW, there should be a full face to face handover/exchange of information with the new DSL – or suitable alternative arrangements will be made.

 3.4 How to Report Suspected Abuse

-Where a volunteer suspects a child or vulnerable adult has or is being physical abused, neglected, emotionally or sexual abused the worker will follow the process below:
+Where a volunteer suspects a child or vulnerable adult has been or is being physical abused, neglected, emotionally or sexually abused the worker will follow the process below:

 - Volunteer discusses concerns with the DSL as soon as possible.

 - Volunteer writes report of concerns using as much information as possible such as what was said, what was observed, when, where and who else was there, date, time and place of disclosure/concerns and shares it with DSL.